GarrettAlbright/MGCDB/README.md

 Web application built with Java 11 and Maven.
 SQLite 3 is used for the database.

+## Live site

+A live version of MGCDB can be found at https://albright.pro/mgcdb currently.

 ## Concepts

 The same project will run the web application as a persistent daemon, as well as run "tasks" and quit.
 Tasks are things like fetching new games, updating existing games, etc, and intended to be run as cron jobs.